 Pet Export Services

 We are not AQIS accredited to assist in the preparation of your pet for overseas travel, except for routine vaccinations.
 Mostly we will refer you to Balmain Veterinary Hospital for these services.
 Alternatively, we can provide contact details of pet transport companies which facilitate the whole process for you and your pet.

 The most important and difficult time in your relationship with your pet is the decision to euthanase.
 We will always be as supportive as we possibly can and provide you with the information and support to help make your decision.
 While planning a death is never easy, euthanasia is for the prevention of suffering and pain, so it's a valuable "gift" to give.
 For the patient it is similar to having a painless intravenous injection of anaesthetic, hence the term ‘putting to sleep’.
-We can do this at the Hospital or if possible to arrange, at your home.
+We do this away from our reception and consulting rooms.
 We also offer a cremation service.
 Please talk to us about this well in advance.
-It’s best to involve all who love the pet and to make these kind of decisions before the day of the euthanasia.
+It’s best to involve all who love the pet and to make these kind of decisions well in advance of the day of the euthanasia.